mcroddev/om26630fdk-playground/fw/doc/clrc663-cfg.md

 pin.

 The CLRC663 supports a maximum SCLK frequency of 10 MHz.
-NXP’s reference firmware configures the SCLK at 4 MHz, though operation at 8 MHz has been verified without any observed issues.
+NXP’s reference firmware configures the SCLK at 4 MHz, which we have decided to follow as it appears on this particular board 8 MHz is not stable, I have yet to figure out why.

 ## Oscilloscope captures

 All oscilloscope captures were taken on a [Rigol DHO804](https://www.rigolna.com/products/rigol-digital-oscilloscopes/dho800/), utilizing the standard probes at x10.
 Ground springs were not used, so the ringing and overshoot seen in the captures is likely to be a measurement setup issue.
-Otherwise, the signals are clean and well defined.
+Otherwise, the signals are clean and well-defined.

 <figure>
 <img src="../assets/clrc663-sck.png">